karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 title: "Introduction to the Odin Programming Language"
 date: 2024-06-07T21:16:00+02:00

-#cover:
+cover:
-#  image: "/odinraylib2/cover.png"
+  image: "/odin-introd.png"
 ---

-## Introduction
+## Preface

 This article is an introduction the Odin Programming Language.
 It is aimed at people who know a bit of programming, but have never touched Odin.
-It is laid to be read from start to finish, it is not a reference guide.
-There will be some notes on differences to C/C++, as Odin in many ways tries to be better C.
+It is meant to be read from start to finish.
+It is not a reference guide, but will rather give you a feeling for what the language does differently and what you can expect as you venture forth.
+There will be some notes on differences to C/C++, as Odin in many ways tries to be better C. If you enjoy this article and want to support me, then you can do so by [becoming a patron](https://www.patreon.com/karl_zylinski).

 In the recent years most of my programming has been done using the Odin Programming Language, sometimes referred to as Odinlang.
 Since a year back I create my own video games using Odinlang, you can find my game [CAT & ONION](https://store.steampowered.com/app/2781210/CAT__ONION/) on Steam, it is completely created in Odin.